dolittle/Platform/README.md

-# Dolittle Platform
+# Dolittle Data

-This is the mono repo for all microservices part of the Dolittle Platform.
+This is the mono repo for all microservices part of the Dolittle Data.

 ## Code of conduct